THE DHARMA FLOWER SUTRA SEEN THROUGH

 made of the seven precious materials

-and adorn them with flowers and incense
+and adorn them with flowers and incense,

 as offerings to these Buddha relics.

-Then in his final incarnation
+Then, in his final incarnation,

-he will come to realize the Buddha wisdom
+he will come to realise

-and attain the unexcelled
+and attain the unexcelled,

-correct and all-embracing enlightenment.
+correct, and all-embracing enlightenment.

-His Buddha terrain will be pure
+His Buddha terrain will be pure,

 where he will emancipate

-boundless myriads of myriads of myriads of sentient beings
+of myriads of sentient beings

 from the cycles of living and dying.

-Also people from the ten directions
+Also, people from the ten directions

 will make offerings to him.